garethdmm/gryphon/docs/source/writing_strategies.rst

 The engine provides the strategies with connections to all the exchanges which are integrated in gryphon which are pre-set up, have redundancy layers around them, and auto-sync with the trading database.
 They are accessed through the harness, such as :code:`self.harness.coinbase_btc_usd`.
 You should always always interact with exchanges through the engine connections, never set up your own directly through the gryphon.lib.exchange library.

-While all the public market data functions of exchangesexchanges are available immediately, in order to use their authenticated endpoints like getting balance information, placing orders, you need to have set up the credentials for those exchanges in your :code:`.env`, and started a ledger for that pair, as seen in :ref:`exchange_ledger_basics`.
+While all the public market data functions of exchanges are available immediately, in order to use their authenticated endpoints like getting balance information, placing orders, you need to have set up the credentials for those exchanges in your :code:`.env`, and started a ledger for that pair, as seen in :ref:`exchange_ledger_basics`.

 The basic interface for an exchange trading pair is uniform across all integrated exchanges: